Names of the days of the week: Celtic languages

 Early Old Irish adopted the names from Latin, but introduced separate terms of Norse origin for Wednesday, Thursday and Friday, then later supplanted these with terms relating to church fasting practices.

+In Welsh, the word for ‘day’ dydd is replaced by the words for ‘morning' bore, ’night’ nos or ‘afternoon’ prynhawn, etc to say ‘Monday morning’ bore Llun, or ‘Friday night’ nos Wener, etc. It is never *nos dydd Llun or *bore dydd Llun which are ungrammatical.

+Albanian language

+Albanian adopted the Latin terms for Tuesday, Wednesday and Saturday, translated the Latin terms for Sunday and Monday using the native names of Diell and Hënë, respectively, and replaced the Latin terms for Thursday and Friday with the equivalent native deity names Enji and Prende, respectively.

 Adoptions from Romance

-Albanian adopted the Latin terms for Tuesday, Wednesday and Saturday, adopted translations of the Latin terms for Sunday and Monday, and kept native terms for Thursday and Friday.
 Other languages adopted the week together with the Latin (Romance) names for the days of the week in the colonial period.
 Several constructed languages also adopted the Latin terminology.

 With the exception of sabato, the Esperanto names are all from French, cf. French dimanche, lundi, mardi, mercredi, jeudi, vendredi.

 Germanic tradition

 The Germanic peoples adapted the system introduced by the Romans by substituting the Germanic deities for the Roman ones (with the exception of Saturday) in a process known as interpretatio germanica.

-The date of the introduction of this system is not known exactly, but it must have happened later than CE 200 but before the introduction of Christianity during the 6th to 7th centuries, i.e., during the final phase or soon after the collapse of the Western Roman Empire.
+The date of the introduction of this system is not known exactly, but it must have happened later than 100 AD but before the introduction of Christianity during the 6th to 7th centuries, i.e., during the final phase or soon after the collapse of the Western Roman Empire.
 This period is later than the Common Germanic stage, but still during the phase of undifferentiated West Germanic.
 The names of the days of the week in North Germanic languages were not calqued from Latin directly, but taken from the West Germanic names.